Find the Right Plan for You

 The source of much spiritual dryness in the Christian life can be traced to one simple fact: many Christians do not have a systematic plan of reading through the Bible.
 In fact, many do not read the Bible at all, unless it is done in a “hit or miss” fashion.
 We have found that our ability to be faithful in our reading is enhanced if we have a guide, a chart where we can keep track of what we’ve read and where we are in the process.

-Below we have several options: you can choose a chart to read through the Bible in one, two or three years.
-Or, if you prefer, you can read through the New Testament in a year, or you can read one chapter each day—365 of the most important chapters in the Bible.
+Below we have several options: you can read through the Bible in one, two, or three years, read through the New Testament in a year, or read one chapter each day—365 of the most important chapters in the Bible.
 Whichever you choose, be faithful in follow-through.
 Always read the selection intended for any given day; if you miss a day make that reading up at a later time.
 Expect to be changed by the faithful and systematic reading of God’s Word!

 - Discipleship Journal: Book at a Time – Read through the Bible.
 This plan provides two readings for each day and takes you through the entire Bible in one year.